Climate Change and Society

 Who Can Apply?

 The course is open for everyone, students as well as practioners.
-Note that it’s a fulltime course that requires the student to be on campus.
+Please note that this is a fulltime course that requires you to be on campus in Lund.
 See entry requirements below.

 Requirements and selection